 Master of Science in Physician Assistant

-The developing Master of Science in Physician Assistant (MSPA) program is currently applying for Accreditation-Provisional status from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
+The developing Master of Science in Physician Assistant (MSPA) program has been granted Accreditation-Provisional status from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 This program will be housed in state-of-the-art facilities on the University of Mary Hardin-Baylor campus located within the Mayborn College of Health Sciences in Belton, Texas.
 The MSPA program offers a 28-month curriculum resulting in a MSPA degree.
 This degree will continue the focus of the college to meet the rising demands of healthcare in Central Texas and around the world.

 Physician assistants (PAs) are highly skilled health practitioners who work under the supervision of a physician to provide patient care services.
 PAs take complete medical histories, perform physical examinations, order and interpret diagnostic studies, and diagnose and treat patients.
 PAs are not limited to practicing in one field of medicine.
 They often work in primary care settings with family practice physicians and in specialty fields such as surgery, orthopedics, obstetrics and gynecology, radiology, pathology, and internal medicine.
 Most importantly, PAs improve the accessibility of quality healthcare to underserved individuals in both urban and rural settings.

 Mission & Vision

 The University of Mary Hardin-Baylor Physician Assistant program’s mission is to recruit and prepare graduate students to become competent, compassionate, service-driven physician assistant leaders who deliver evidence-based medical care to meet universal healthcare needs.

 Program education occurs in a Christian environment guided by faculty who teach and mentor with integrity, sensitivity, and a commitment to excellence.